eper-io/tig/readme.md

 - The logic deletes unused items periodically for safety and privacy.
 It is ideal for self-healing demos.
 - Make sure to limit physical access to cloud instances to protect the data.
 No SSH, console, extensions etc.

+You can even fetch public operating system update binaries through unencrypted http.
+Try something like `http://example.com/5fe8...1ec.tig`.
+It is secure, if you verify the hash `5fe8...1ec` downstream.
+This power eliminates any man-in-the-middle attack possibilities due to the design of TLS being opaque and encrypted for the most important files.
+Governments can monitor the channel without affecting the code integrity of the corporate networks.
+This integrity was the power of early DOS and Windows systems that partly made Microsoft so successful.

 ## The power

 There are some ways developers can extend it to be powerful.